serverless/workshop/workshop/README.md

 $ serverless deploy
 ```

+Copy the backend URL

-In `/workshop/template-fullstack/backend/` run `client deploy` to deploy the frontend
+In `/workshop/template-fullstack/backend/` run `client deploy` to deploy the frontend via the [Serverless Finch Plugin](https://github.com/fernando-mc/serverless-finch)

 ```bash
 $ serverless client deploy
 ```
+Go to the link, click on `Demo Utilities` and add the API URL.